 We need make no apologies for the St. Stephen's Student Body.
 We have a loyal alumni, too, but I'm a trifle afraid we're lacking in their active support as a united body.
-There are instances of splendid interest and activity in certain individuals in our alumni. whom the "Messenger" cannot commend too highly, but these instances are far too few.
+There are instances of splendid interest and activity in certain individuals in our alumni, whom the "MESSENGER" cannot commend too highly, but these instances are far too few.

 Now, the way to interest alumni is to get them back here at Commencement and the way to get them back is to impress on them that we, as a Student Body, not only invite but actually need them here.
 A Convocation committee to entertain all our alumni would be a splendid innovation.
-Let each man do as he wishes, once he gets here, but let's all pull together and welcome each alumnus, as he puts his foot on the Campus for the first time,

-Body of St. Stephen's.
+Let each man do as he wishes, once he gets here, but let's all pull together and welcome each alumnus, as he puts his foot on the Campus for the first time, body.
+But if a man will stop a in the name of the Under-graduate moment and think, he will soon Body of St. Stephen's.

-Do you like the new form of the Messenger?
+Do you like the new form of the MESSENCER?
 Apparently you do, for you have not expressed yourself to the contrary.
 Up to the present date only one letter has been received. in regard to the changed form, and that letter was an emphatic approval.
 We take it for granted that all the rest of our subscribers either heartily approve of our new policy or are indifferent to the matter.
-Since our action has met with such favor, we will continue the present form during the remainder of the collegiate year, and we expect and hope that the new staff will in the fall take further and more radical steps to make the Messenger like other contemporary college newspapers.
-He cannot yet predict what the further steps will be, except that they will all be prompted by the same purpose which has guided us up to this point: a desire to give to our subscribers what we think they need and want-news of the College, its students, and its activities.
+Since our action has met with such favor, we will continue the present form during the remainder of the collegiate year, and we expect and hope that the new staff will in the fall take further and more radical steps to make the MESSENGER like other contemporary college newspapers.
+We cannot yet predict what the further steps will be, except that they will all be prompted by the same purpose which has guided us up to this point: a desire to give to our subscribers what we think they need and want-news of the College, its students, and its activities.